chocolatey/choco-wiki/How-To-Apply-Branding-To-Chocolatey-GUI.md

 ## ChocolateyGuiBranding.dll

-The first time a Business Licensed version fo Chocolatey GUI is executed and there are the above asset files in one of the defined locations above, a new file will be generated in the same location called `ChocolateyGuiBranding.dll`.
+The first time a Business Licensed version of Chocolatey GUI is executed, and there are the above asset files in one of the defined locations, a new file will be generated in the same location called `ChocolateyGuiBranding.dll`.
 The new file actually contains all the image files that were created, as they have been embedded as resouces within this assembly file.
 This approach is used in order to